Counterfactual Visual Explanation via Causally-Guided Adversarial Steering: Introduction

-\looseness -1 To address the aforementioned challenges, we propose a novel framework, \underline{\textbf{C}}ounterfactual \underline{\textbf{E}}xplanation via \underline{\textbf{C}}ausally \underline{\textbf{A}}dversarial \underline{\textbf{S}}teering (\textbf{CECAS}), which leverages a causality-guided adversarial method to generate counterfactual explanations that are more semantically faithful and causally grounded.
+To address the aforementioned challenges, we propose a novel framework, \underline{\textbf{C}}ounterfactual \underline{\textbf{E}}xplanation via \underline{\textbf{C}}ausally \underline{\textbf{A}}dversarial \underline{\textbf{S}}teering (\textbf{CECAS}), which leverages a causality-guided adversarial method to generate counterfactual explanations that are more semantically faithful and causally grounded.
 Adversarial attacks have been an effective tool to generate CEs due to their common aim to minimally alter an input to change a model’s prediction \cite{pawelczyk2022exploring}.
 Uniquely, our approach integrates causality into the adversarial objective: While the adversarial component ensures prediction flips (validity), the causal guidance directs perturbations toward features that are causally relevant to the label.
 This promotes sparsity, proximity, and realism, by avoiding changes to spurious or irrelevant features.
 As a result, our method produces high-quality, semantically meaningful counterfactual images that align with real-world interventions.
-We conclude our contributions as follows:

-\begin{itemize} \looseness -1 \item We provide a new perspective on the problem of counterfactual visual explanation by highlighting the critical role of causality.
+We conclude our contributions as follows: \begin{itemize} \looseness -1 \item We provide a new perspective on the problem of counterfactual visual explanation by highlighting the critical role of causality.
 We show how causality can improve the quality of counterfactuals by avoiding spurious perturbations. \item We propose a novel framework with a causally guided adversarial approach to generate counterfactual visual explanations.
 Our method steers perturbations toward causally relevant features, enabling the generation of valid, sparse, proximal, and realistic counterfactual images. \item We conduct extensive experiments to evaluate our framework on multiple benchmark datasets.
 Our approach outperforms current state-of-the-art methods across various metrics both quantitatively and qualitatively. \end{itemize}